hirokit/TipCalculator/README.md

 Which required and optional stories have you completed?

-- Given a bill amount, calculate a tip and a total.
+- Given a bill amount, calculate a tip (15%, 18%, 20%).
-- Allow the user to choose the tip percentage.
+- Allow the user to choose the tax percentage.
-- Used a slider to choose the tip percentage
+- Used a slider to choose the tax percentage

 ![TipCalc](https://github.com/hirokit/TipCalculator/blob/master/TipCalc.gif)